Kray-G/kcs/README.md

 *   The language is C, so it is easy to use for almost all programmers.
 *   You can execute the code on the fly with JIT or VM like a scripting.
-*   KCC provides a standard C library.
+*   KCCI provides a standard C library.
     *   Not completed so far, though.
     *   See [doc/cstdlib.md](doc/cstdlib.md) for the current status.
-*   KCC also provides useful libraries by default like regex, zip, and so on.
+*   KCCI also provides useful libraries by default like regex, zip, and so on.
     *   Some libraries will be coming soon.
     *   Please let me know if you have library which you want to use.